MicrosoftDocs/sql-docs/docs/2014/reporting-services/use-an-office-data-connection-odc-with-reports.md

 ms.assetid: e8d6896d-f886-4390-8b5d-96f0a50c250c
 caps.latest.revision: 13
 author: "douglaslM"
-ms.author: "carlasab"
+ms.author: "douglasl"
 manager: "mblythe"
 ---
 # Use an Office Data Connection (.odc) with Reports (Reporting Services in SharePoint Integrated Mode)
-  For limited scenarios, you can use an existing Office Data Connection (.odc) file to provide connection information to a [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] report.
+  For limited scenarios, you can use an existing Office Data Connection (.odc) file to provide connection information to a [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] report.
 An .odc file can be used in place of an .rsds file when you create a shared data source.
 The report server uses an .odc file in the same way it uses an .rsds file; it reads the file for the data source type, a connection string, and credential information.

- Not all .odc files can be used with a [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] report.
+ Not all .odc files can be used with a [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] report.
 The data processing extension and characteristics of the report and .odc file determine whether an .odc can be used:

 -   The report must be designed to work with an OLE DB or ODBC data provider.
 If you used a different data processing extension to create the report, the report or its queries might include functionality that is not supported by the OLE DB or ODBC data provider.